andrew-seibert/HoneyBeeHub/README.md

 Initially deployed to replit for mobile functionality.

 ### Note
-This repository requires the developer to enter their openweathermap API key using a .env file for security.
+This repository requires the developer to enter their openweathermap API key using a .env file for security. <br>
-Use pip install python-dotenv to enable the .env file.
+Use pip install python-dotenv to enable the .env file. <br>
 ONLY do this on your local machine OR implement an encryption protocol for key storage.